eiximenis/tvision2/docs/intro.md

 To draw a component, Tvision2 relies on the _drawers_ objects: any component have one or more drawers.
 If the component has to be redrawn, all drawers are invoked.
 Drawers do not directly draw to the console.
 Instead every drawer  interact with its _viewport_.
 Then all viewports are projected and combined in a virtual console.
 Then contents of the virtual console are compared with the real console generating a set of differences that must be applied to real console to have the same content that the virtual console.
 Finally those differences are applied to real console.

+## Thanks to...

+1. NCurses people
+2. Miguel de Icaza for its [MonoCurses](https://github.com/mono/mono-curses/) project, which is currently being used to interoperate with NCurses.

+## TODO for 1st version

+A huge lot of things like...

+1. Enable NCurses on MacOS
+2. Test in other Linux distros other than Ubuntu
+3. Integrate mouse events into TVision2
+4. Create a basic set of controls in TVision2.Controls

+## TODO for following versions

+1. Styling system
+2. Layout system
+3. ???